 I heard I have to take two exams before I can graduate, what are they?

 All MTSU undergraduate students are required to take the Major Field Test as a prerequisite to graduation.
 Current Major Field Test information is available at Testing Services.
-There is a separate General Education exam that is administered as well.
+There is a separate General Education exam that is administered by the Office of Institutional Effectiveness, Planning and Research.
 Depending on the semester, one or both of these exams may be required.
-Please check with Testing Services for more detail.
+Please check with each office for more detail.
 You will take the exams in the semester in which you are graduating.
 The results of these exams will not impact your graduation.
 There is a fee for any make-up exam.

 Careers, Internships and Graduate School

 I want to complete an advanced degree at MTSU.
-When do I apply for Admission?
+When do I apply for admission to a graduate program?

-Priority dates for applications are given on MTSU's Graduate Studies Web site.
+Priority dates for applications are given on MTSU's College of Graduate Studies Web site.
 Click Apply Now.

 For all questions related to advanced business degrees at MTSU, click here.